 As your dementia progresses, you may find that you'd prefer a specialist holiday for people who need extra help and support.
-Most train companies and airports offer assisted travel.
+Most train companies and airlines offer assisted travel.

-Read Alzheimer's Society's factsheet Travelling and going on holiday (page 40).
-Organisations such as Dementia Adventure or Revitalise (pages 41-43) arrange different types of holidays and short breaks for people with dementia and carers.
+See Alzheimer's Society's factsheet Travelling and going on holiday (page 40).
+Organisations such as Dementia Adventure (page 41) or Revitalise (page 43) arrange different types of holidays and short breaks for people with dementia and carers.